stain/s11.no/content/2023/phd/federated-causal-inference/index.md

 A graphical overview of the analytical pipeline is presented in [Figure 4](#figure4).
 Each module of the analysis produces an interactive report, including documentation allowing to trace back to decisions made along the way and interpreting the results.

-The DQA script (`1_DQA.qmd`) embedded in the analytical pipeline was roughly inspired by the data profiling produced by the ydata-profiling Python library [[49]][[50]], usually considered an industry standard for Exploratory Data Analysis in Python, and output contains descriptive dataset statistics and a basic profile of the dataset as a whole (among others containing a variable count, a row count, a basic missing data profile, and some alerts regarding the cardinality, missingness or anomaly of certain variables).
+The DQA script (`1_DQA.qmd`) embedded in the analytical pipeline was roughly inspired by the data profiling produced by the ydata-profiling Python library [[YData 2023a]][[YData 2023b]], usually considered an industry standard for Exploratory Data Analysis in Python, and output contains descriptive dataset statistics and a basic profile of the dataset as a whole (among others containing a variable count, a row count, a basic missing data profile, and some alerts regarding the cardinality, missingness or anomaly of certain variables).
 The DQA also contains a univariate descriptive analysis of each variable in the dataset, providing summary statistics, information on the categories of the categorical variables, and basic information on the distribution of the continuous variables.
 Validation of the data, i.e., checking compliance of the data to validation rules captured in the CDM and exclusion of non-compliant data for further analysis, is captured within the script `2_validation.qmd`.

 An algorithm capturing decisions on how to deal with missing values in the imported dataset was developed in script `3_imputation.qmd`, implementing the imputation of values, listwise deletion or exclusion of matching variables depending on the characteristics of the data.
 The script `4_matching.qmd` implements the daily matching of exposed to unexposed individuals on variables corresponding to nodes in the minimal sufficient adjustment set following the causal model, thereby attempting to close non-causal backdoor paths and limit bias.
 After describing the study population and providing crude estimates in script `5-descriptives.qmd`, a survival analysis is captured within script `6-survival-analysis.qmd`, visualizing survival over time by producing Kaplan-Meier curves and estimating the average treatment effect (ATE).
-A detailed documentation of the statistical methods, as well as a README file guiding users on the script deployment, accompanies the statistical scripts in the Github repository [\[48\]].
+A detailed documentation of the statistical methods, as well as a README file guiding users on the script deployment, accompanies the statistical scripts in the Github repository [[Meurisse 2023b]].

 DuckDB, a lightweight database system, is used to increase the speed of running the workflow by enhancing performance when dealing with large amounts of data and complex analytical queries.